Table of Contents

 - Preheat oven to 375°F.

 - Use hands or an electric mixer to combine until all the ingredients are completely combined and smooth.
-Use a scoop or spoon to make 20 1-ounce size balls.
+Use a scoop or spoon to make 20 meatballs.

 - Heat a 12-inch skillet over medium heat with 1 tbsp olive oil.
 When the oil is hot, add the meatballs.
 Allow the meatballs to brown on two sides, about 3-5 minutes.
 Once browned, place the meatballs on a parchment-lined baking sheet.
 Bake in the preheated oven until they reach 160°F, 15-20 minutes.
 While the meatballs are roasting, prepare the sauce.